Last Updated on January 11, 2025

 About ten minutes before our arrival into the city, the rain began to knock at the train window.
 I can honestly say that other than a fleeting hour over lunchtime on our first day, it didn’t stop again until we crossed back over the Czech border four days later.

 Not many cities can get away with that.
 Berlin, however, might just be one of them… Just.
-Here were some of the rain-proof activities we all most enjoyed whilst we were there:
+Here were some of the rain-proof activities we all most enjoyed while we were there:

 Exploring the Science Centre Spectrum